 - the old-age pension or old-age pension with reduced standard age, in case the deceased was a beneficiary of or would have been eligible to an old-age pension;

-- the category I disability pension, in case the deceased was a beneficiary of a disability pension, early retirement pension or partial early retirement pension, or would have been entitled to any of these types of pension.
+- the category I invalidity pension, in case the deceased was a beneficiary of an invalidity pension, early retirement pension or partial early retirement pension, or would have been entitled to any of these types of pension.

 The percentage that is applied when calculating a survivor's pension depends on the number of entitled survivors of the deceased person and is 50% for one survivor, 75% for two survivors and 100% for three or more survivors.

 Survivors' pensions for children who have lost both parents are calculated by adding together the survivors' pension entitlements calculated for each parent.

 Income tax is payable on survivors' pensions with a value in excess of RON 2,000.
 It is calculated only for that part of the pension that exceeds RON 2,000.

 Applications for survivors' pensions are submitted, together with documents proving that the specific requirements have been met, to the territorial pension authority in whose catchment area the applicant lives.